thorstenalpers/.Net-Examples/NSwag/Readme.md

-## Changing the API of the REST server application, here the Producer
+## Changing the API of the REST server application will automatically update the HttpClient used by the Consumer

 Any change of the producer API will automatically change the auto-generated WeatherForecastClient which is stored in the Producer.Contracts library.
 A consumer just has to refrence this library and gets a versionized and typesafe HttpClient.